126.96.36.199 Qualification for special employment advance payments

 Maximum basic rate of entitlement & reduction due to parental income

 Note: In the example given, the rates used applied as at 20 March 2010 and are shown in dollars pf.
-Current rates can be obtained from the A guide to Australian Government payments booklet on the DHS website.
+Current rates can be found in the A guide to Australian Government payments booklet on the Services Australia website.

 A person's MBR of entitlement is the rate before any reduction due to parental income.
 Recipients of YA whose rate is reduced by parental income, must show that income from employment is going to reduce the MBR of entitlement by 50%, not the parental income reduced rate that they are actually receiving.

 Example: A YA (other) recipient is entitled to $377.00 MBR of entitlement pf, however, the person only receives $100.00 pf after the reduction due to the parental income test.

 The recipient earns $200.00 pf from a casual job.
 The effect of this income under the benefit income test (184.108.40.206) pf is a reduction of $69.00 of the parental income reduced rate - so the recipient is only entitled to receive $31.00 payment.